fifth-postulate/esche.rs/README.md

 1. `book`.
 An mdbook power manual that will guide you through the workshop.
 2. `starter`.
 Starter code for the workshop.
+3. `eschers`.
+The source code for the project.

 [escher-in-elm]: https://github.com/einarwh/escher-workshop
 [host]: https://einarwh.wordpress.com/